adidas/api-guidelines/general-guidelines/validating-api-descriptions.md

 ## Using Spectral

-Once installed Spectral you can validate any `YAML` or `JSON` file according to a given set of rules.
+Once installed Spectral, you can validate an OAS file (in YAML or JSON format) according to a given set of rules.
 Spectral has a predefined set of rules validating OpenAPI 2.x (Swagger) and OpenAPI 3.x files.

 Spectral comes with a CLI and can be run from your command line:

 ```
-spectral lint MY_SPEC_FILE.yaml
+spectral lint <oas-file>
 ```

 For more details about how to utilize Spectral CLI you can check the CLI built-in help: